Proven-Paradox/shaper-system/Handbook.md

 Description: A basic area of effect kinetic spell.
 This could represent an unfocused wave of psychic energy, telekinetically picking up and hurling many small projectiles in an area, scatter-shot weapons like shotguns or sub-machine guns, and the like.

 #### Mobile Strike
-Attack [Overload]
+Attack
 Action: Major
 Prerequisites: [Double Strike](#double-strike)
 Range: Melee
 Targets: 1 enemy
-Cost: 1 MP (Overload +2 HP)
+Cost: 2 MP
 Damage: x1 (Physical)
 Effect: You may move one Square before or after you make your Offense roll.
-If you pay the Overload cost, you may move a Square both before AND after.
 Description: A mobile strike.
 This could be a lunging charge, kicking off an enemy to make space as part of your attack, attacking after teleporting a short distance, or some other maneuver where an attack is paired with movement.

 #### Protector’s Presence